damonblack/damonblack.github.io/_drafts/opinionated_programmers.md

 it's a good thing.

-But I think some developers have taken this mantra to heart, and see it as an excuse to 'opinionated' in their own work.
+But I think some developers have taken this mantra to heart, and see it as an excuse to be 'opinionated' in their own work.
 This works ok as long as everyone on a given project is of a simliar opinion.
 But it breaks down when they're not.
 And they hardly ever are.